20030516 Cult ov thee Week rates Maharaji four cans short of a six pack. (dead link)

 Excerpted from a poem called AS ABOVE, SO BELOW by John Curl

-Interesting comparison of singer Melanie to Maharaji
+Interesting comparison of singer Melanie to Maharaji (dead link)

 Here's a poser for all you avid NME album reviews readers: if the Guru Maharaji is the little Jimmy Osmond of spiritualism and Melanie is the Guru Maharaji of folk wimpishness, then what do Melanie and little Jimmy Osmond have in common?
 That's right.
 They're both fat.